ZZzzaaKK/BinauralLocalizationCNN/README.md

 ### Other scripts
 - `inspect_tfrecord.py`: Helper tool to look at the insides of a TFRecord file.
-- `inv_coch.py`: Inverse cochleagram transform to hear the sounds from the cochleagrams.
-- `mem_usage.py`: Script to calculate the potential memory usage of the models.
-- `net_builder.py`: Contains the code to build the model architectures from the Tensorflow 1 config arrays, as well as the parser for the samples from the tfrecord files (... which really should be in a different file)
-- `persistent_cache.py`: A simple persistent cache decorator.
 - `util.py`: Contains utility functions, e.g., to load and parse the configuration file.

 # Links